gaperez64/pomdps-reveal/README.md

 winning is realized.
 Check the help message of the script to determine what arguments it requires.

-## Checking almost-sure reachability
+## Checking almost-sure winning
-The `asreach.py` utility can be used to compute the belief supports from which it is possible to reach a given set of target states with probability 1.
+The `aswin.py` utility can be used to compute the belief supports from which it is possible to satisfy a {0,1,2}-parity objective with probability 1.